* Uber's ops halted Monday after defying driver application rules

 Uber said it continued to accept new applications for drivers amid strong demand for the service, but did not process them.

-A five-page suspension order of the regulator made available on Tuesday said it was due to the "irresponsible" behaviour of Uber in "unduly challenging the limit of fair regulation" by continuing to accept driver applications.
+A five-page suspension order of the regulator made available on Tuesday said the suspension was due to the "irresponsible" behaviour of Uber in "unduly challenging the limit of fair regulation" by continuing to accept driver applications.

 Grace Poe, a senator and prominent advocate for improving the Philippines' notoriously shoddy transport services, said the regulator's order was "cruel and absurd".